TimITSolutions/federation_environment_getting_started/README.md

 3. The section [Testing your own code](#testing-your-own-code) shows you how to set up a local environment, in which you can test if your code would work.
 Note: This step requires you to have a NVIDIA GPU in your system.

-## Running your own code on our platform
+## Running your own code on our model-to-data platform

 ### Prepare your code